 Back to top

 1. Am I automatically registered with the NRMP when I register with ERAS?

 No. You must also register with the NRMP to participate in the Match process.
-You can register at www.nrmp.org beginning on September 15.
+You can register at www.nrmp.org beginning on [date to be determined by NRMP].

 Programs may require that certain exam results be available before they invite an applicant for an interview.
 It is your responsibility to research or contact your programs of interest to learn their specific requirements.